Marmelodov/PromptCrafter-API/docs/tutorials/create-prompt.md

 <!-- tabs:end -->

+## Response

-A successful request returns a `201 Created` status and the full prompt object, including its unique server-generated `_id`.
+If your request is successful, the server returns a `201 Created` status and the full prompt object, including its unique server-generated `_id`.
 Use this ID to retrieve, update, or test the prompt later.

-## Response

-If your request is successful, the server returns a status code `201 Created` and a response body that looks like this:

 ```json
 {